Why is My Pig Losing Hair? Identify, Diagnose, Treat Causes

 They will grow their hair back.
 It should start to show tiny hairs coming back pretty quickly.
 Like people, when hair grows back, that can also be itchy.
 It is possible that when they grow their hair back, it won’t grow as thick as it was.
 Blowing a coat isn’t the only reason pigs lose their hair, but it is the first thing you should assume unless you see other symptoms on your pig’s body.

 Mites are microscopic parasites that cause sarcoptic mange in your pigs.
-Sarcoptic mange is also known as scabies and is the most common type of mange found in swine.
+Sarcoptic mange, also known as scabies, is the most common type of mange found in swine.
 The mites burrow into the skin and lay eggs.
 This causes skin irritation to your pig, and they will scratch and rub their hind legs and stomachs.

 You will notice other signs of mites in and around your pig’s ear.
 This can cause your pig’s head to shake.
 If it’s not treated, it will spread across your pig’s body and cause sores and lesions.
 If you notice your pig losing its hair, small pimples like sores and lesions are on its body.
 Then it’s likely your pig has mites.